skupperproject/refdog/input/concepts/namespace.md

 <section>

-A named area for a related set of resources and components.
+A _namespace_ is a named area for a related set application components.

 </section>